marschall/slf4j-equinox/README.md

 In plain words it makes all code that uses SLF4J log to the Equinox <code>.metadata/.log</code> log file.
 It does this by redirecting all the log messages to the Equinox `ExtendedLogService`.
 This is mostly interesting for code that runs inside Eclipse RCP applications.
 This does _not_ make Equinox use SLF4J.

-Versions 2.x are fore SLF4J 2.
+Versions 2.x are for SLF4J 2 and rely on `ServiceLoader`.

+Versions 1.x are for SLF4J 1 and are a fragment.

 Caveats
 -------